-To stay competitive, printing and writing producers must find new ways to reduce costs during the papermaking process.
+To stay competitive, graphic and specialty paper producers must find new ways to reduce costs during the papermaking process.
 Substituting expensive fiber with lower-cost fillers or fiber can reduce a papermaker’s costs, but it can also result in paper quality or productivity issues.

 The OptiFill program enables fiber-filler optimization that delivers significant cost reduction without compromising quality or productivity.
 Other benefits include: